iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > the only reason im downloading this is because it wont let me download some other games<br> :date: __2020-10-02 23:20:13__

-> Won't even get past the 3rd setup page....I hope Nevada did not actually pay somebody to build this.
-Tried again after update ..still will not set up....3rd update did the trick. set up OK ..upped to 3 stars.
-We will see.<br> :date: __2020-09-30 11:15:50__

 #### 2-star reviews